Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Results

 \subsection{Effects of low-frequency noise}

-The results presented in the previous section were obtained considering an ideal SIS junction in the low-temperature limit $k_\text{B} T \ll 2\Delta$ for which the transport response rises steeply for $eV=2\Delta+n\hbar\omega_0$ \cite{barone-paterno-book}.
+The results presented in the previous section were obtained considering an ideal SIS junction in the low-temperature limit $k_\text{B} T \ll 2\Delta$ for which the transport response is singular and discontinuous for $eV_\text{dc}=2\Delta-n\hbar\omega_0$ \cite{barone-paterno-book}.
 However, this is an idealized situation and, in practice, temperature or low-frequency noise can smoothen the transport response.
 Here, we consider the effects of low-frequency noise on gain and squeezing properties of the SIS amplifier.
-These effects are included by assuming that the junction interact with a low-frequency electromagnetic environment \cite{hofheinz-esteve-prl2011} and that the transport properties are described by the $P(E)$-theory \cite{ingold-nazarov-book1992}.
-Indeed, this approach has been shown to quantitatively explain the finite Dynes tunneling density of states, usually observed below the dc-transport gap in a normal-insulator-superconductor junctions and the corresponding smoothing of the BCS coherence peak \cite{pekola-tsai-prl2010,barone-paterno-book}.
+These effects are included by assuming that the junction interacts with a low-frequency electromagnetic environment \cite{hofheinz-esteve-prl2011} and that the transport properties are described by the $P(E)$-theory \cite{ingold-nazarov-book1992}.
+This approach has been shown to quantitatively explain the finite Dynes tunneling density of states \cite{pekola-tsai-prl2010}, usually observed below the dc-transport gap in a normal-insulator-superconductor junctions and the corresponding smoothing of the BCS coherence peak \cite{barone-paterno-book}.
 In this approach, the low-frequency noise modifies the equilibrium noise current noise to